How to Stop Mac from Sleeping | Adjust Sleep Settings - Qiling

 Step 5.
 Hit "Everyday", and opt for "Weekdays", "Weekends," "Everyday", or a particular day of the week.

 Step 6.
-Opt for the time you would like your Mac to enter sleep mode.
+Go to System Preferences > Energy Saver > Schedule > Sleep Now.
+Choose the time you would like your Mac to enter sleep mode.

 schedule sleep or wake time on macos